 At a memory care facility in Kansas, the youngest new resident to arrive this winter is a young calf named Spuds.

-The Lighthouse, a farm and memory care facility located in Marysville, KS, offers something special to their residents with dementia or Alzheimer’s — especially those who have an agricultural history: an experience that recalls some of the best aspects of life before their diagnoses.
+The Lighthouse, a farm and memory care facility located in Marysville, Kansas, offers something special to their residents with dementia or Alzheimer’s — especially those who have an agricultural history: an experience that recalls some of the best aspects of life before their diagnoses.

 The former farmers and ranchers who receive care at The Lighthouse spend most of their days tending to and caring for animals.
 One of the newest additions is Spuds, the young calf born during the harsh winter of 2020-21, has become an unlikely roommate to other residents.